konklone/tmcw.github.com/_posts/2011-08-23-easey-dnd-party.md

-jQuery's drag and drop, which works well for desktop, but no good on mobile anything, and then jQuery mobile, which doesn't provide drag and drop, and then Sencha touch, which has a licensing scheme and marketing scheme that manufactures its own FUD for itself!
+jQuery's drag and drop, which works well for desktop, but no good on mobile anything, and then jQuery mobile, which doesn't provide drag and drop, and then Sencha touch, which has a licensing scheme and marketing scheme that manufactures its own FUD.
 Quick hint for open source projects: providing a link to a `tar.gz` or a `zip` when you actually have a [GitHub](http://github.com) repository where everything lives engenders distrust and confusion amongst your would-be users.